Ronnie Barker: Early life

-Barker was born on 25 September 1929 at 70 Garfield Street, Bedford, Bedfordshire, the only son of Leonard William Barker (always known inexplicably as "Tim") and Edith Eleanor (née Carter; known as "Sis", by virtue of being the youngest sister amongst her siblings).
+Barker was born on 25 September 1929 at 70 Garfield Street, Bedford, the only son of Leonard William Barker (always known as "Tim") and Edith Eleanor (née Carter; known as "Sis", by virtue of being the youngest sister amongst her siblings).

 Barker's elder sister Vera was born in 1926 and his younger sister Eileen was born in 1933.
-His father was a clerk for Shell-Mex, and this job saw the family move to Church Cowley Road in Cowley, Oxfordshire when Barker was four.
+His father was a clerk for Shell-Mex, and this job saw the family move to Church Cowley Road in Cowley, Oxfordshire, when Barker was four.

 Barker's biographer Bob McCabe described Barker's childhood as "a happy time, marred by no ructions or family tensions, apart from the occasional wet sock."
 As a child, Barker enjoyed dressing up, particularly in his father's pierrot outfit, as well as films, comics and animals.
 He developed a love of the theatre, often attending plays with his family.
 The first play he saw was Cottage to Let and he once skipped school to see Laurence Olivier in Henry V. He frequently stood outside stage doors to collect autographs, his first being the actress Celia Johnson.

 Barker grew up in the Florence Park area of Oxford, and went to Donnington Junior School, and then the City of Oxford High School for Boys.
 His chemistry textbook at Oxford had previously been used by T. E. Lawrence.
 He found his talent for humour at school and developed his musical ability by singing in the choir at St James's, his local church.
 He got into the sixth form a year early after gaining the School Certificate but he felt what he was learning would be of no use to him in later life and so left as soon as he could.

-After leaving school he trained as an architect but gave it up after six months, feeling he was not skilled enough.
+After leaving school, he trained as an architect; however, feeling he was not skilled enough, he quit after six months.
 Barker took his sister Vera's job as a bank clerk at the Westminster Bank after she had left to become a nurse.
 He harboured dreams of becoming an actor, and took up amateur dramatics, although initially he just saw the pastime as a chance to meet girls.

 For 18 months, while at the bank, he worked as an actor and stage manager, making his first appearance in A Murder Has Been Arranged as the musical director of the play-within-a-play.
 Eventually he gave up his job to become a professional actor.
 His father did not support his acting ambition.